redhat-developer/odo/docs/website/docs/command-reference/list-component.md

 - its project type,
 - on which mode it is running (None, Dev, Deploy, or both), note that None is only applicable to the component defined in the local Devfile,
-- by which application the component has been deployed.
+- by which application the component has been deployed,
+- the platform on which the component is running (cluster or podman).

 ### Running the command
 ```shell